elarso2/Professional-Portfolio/README.md

 The goal of this homework assignment is to create a website, from scratch, that is a professional portfolio of my work.
+I am meant to be using my current knowledge of HTML and CSS skills to create my web-based application.